BROADSoftware/HADeploy/docsite/docs/plugins_reference/core/encrypted_vars.md

 You will need to provide a Vault password.
 This is the password you will have to provided later, on each launch of HADeploy.

-Now, you may cut and paste the result as your `ranger_relay.ranger_password` value, as shown on the top of this page.
+Now, you may cut and paste the result as your `encrypted_vars.ranger_password` value, as shown on the top of this page.
 And be sure:

 * Indentation is the same for all lines.
 * Indentation is only made of space (No tab).